rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/overview/differences.md

 ---
+menu_order: 300
+menu_title: Differences with Ethereum
 layout: rsk
-title: 'Overview'
+title: 'Differences with Ethereum: Checksums, derivation paths, gas prices'
 description: 'Learn the differences in checksums, derivation paths and gas prices of Rootstock with Ethereum'
 tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, blockchain, tools
 ---

-## Differences with Ethereum: Checksums, derivation paths, gas prices

 Rootstock is not 100% compatible with Ethereum: It has differences in the way checksums are calculated, the derivation path it uses, and how gas is calculated.

-**Checksum differences**
+## Checksum differences

 - Different Ethereum-compatible networks differentiate themselves using “chain IDs”.
 - Each blockchain network has its own unique chain ID.